adokuru/RGDN/README.md

 ## install dependencies with NPM

 To get started you need to install all dependencies using npm install in the root directory of this project.
-Make sure you have node install and Expo cli before performing this action
+Make sure you have node and Expo cli installed on your manchine before performing this action

 ## File Structure